Common terms for commercial fishing, aquaculture, seafood processing, and buying:

-A patented process that uses scrubbers to remove odor and taste components from wood-generated smoke.
+A patented process that uses scrubbers to remove odor and taste components from a wood-generated smoke.
 Like treating with CO, it is used to retain red color in fish such as tuna at normal cold storage temperatures.
-Also used in fish like mahi, swordfish and tilapia to turn brown bloodlines a more attractive reddish color.
+Also used in fish like mahi-mahi, swordfish, and tilapia to turn brown bloodlines a more attractive reddish color.

 A common unit of measurement.
 A metric ton contains 2,205 pounds, while a short ton contains 2,000 pounds.